SANTHAN-PALUKURU/Pennywise/README.md

 # Pennywise
-Pennywise is a *Folder bomb* file that floods your pc with folders that would be unbearable by your pc and your pc would crash. although it is not always the case. this is a form of *RANSOMWARE!*
+Pennywise is a *Folder bomb* file that floods your PC with folders that would be unbearable by your PC and the PC would crash.
+Although it is not always the case.
+This is a form of *RANSOMWARE!*

 This only works on windows